irena-flextool/flextool/docs/install_toolbox.md

 If using Toolbox, start by updating it:

-- cd to the repository folder Spine-Toolbox
+- cd to the repository folder Spine-Toolbox, where you cloned it.
+For example `cd C:\Users\YourUser\Documents\Spine-Toolbox`
 - `git pull`
 - `python -m pip install -U -r requirements.txt`
-- cd back to FlexTool directory
+- cd back to FlexTool directory, where you cloned it.
+For example `cd C:\Users\YourUser\Documents\flextool`

 Update the Toolbox: